 Vague Age: Everyone, really, but especially the Kratt brothers.
 In real life, they're 47 (Martin) and 43 (Chris).
 They have stated in an interview only that they're in the best shape of their lives, but did not explicitly say their cartoon counterparts are younger, although one website reveals that Martin and Chris are in their late 20s.
-Given Gourmand's aged look, you can sort of assume there's an age discrepancy regarding the brothers, but we don't know for sure.
+Given Gourmand and Donita's aged look, you can sort of assume there's an age discrepancy regarding the brothers, but we don't know for sure.

 Watch Out for That Tree!: If there's a tree around, there's a good chance one of the boys will smack into it; heck, one on the part of Chris even made it into the opening.
 Note this isn't limited to trees either (Martin running down a lion twice in the same episode, also in the opening, is a noteworthy example).

 What Happened to the Mouse?: In the episode "Rattlesnake Crystal," Chris and Martin disembark from the Tortuga on horses.
 (They don't mention where they got the horses or if they routinely store horses in the Tortuga.)
 Later, in separate incidents, each of the horses runs off, leaving the Kratt brothers on foot.
 Not only do the brothers make no remark about the horses when they run away, but they also make no effort to find them; and at the end of the episode, the horses are still missing and are apparently not at all missed by any of the Tortuga crew.